lukereding/book_notes/guides_for/meetings.md

 ### set the context, define the objectives

 When leading a meeting, start out by setting the context then cripsly articulate the objectives of the meeting.

+A good setup might look something like this:

+> Our long term goal is X which we've committed to by Y. For this meeting, we'd like to A, B, C. I expect we might not have time for C, which we can handle offline if needed.
+Does that sound okay to everyone, or would anyone like to add anything to the agenda?

 ### make sure everyone talks